-We take a look at the Specialized S-Works Shiv time trial bike that Tony Martin will ride on stages one and nine of the 2015 Tour de France
+We take a look at the Specialized S-Works Shiv time trial bike that Tony Martin has used throughout 2015 time trials

 The bike comes with a custom paintjob, although nothing alluding to Martin’s Panzerwagon nickname.
 Instead the frame is adorned with a raging bull livery, with searing crimson eyes staring from the elongated tail of the head tube and nostrils snorting at the fork crown.

-However the biggest talking point on this bike has to be that whopping 58 tooth FSA chainring, which, when engaged with an 11 tooth sprocket at the back, gives Martin the option of a massive 134 inch gear should he need it during the pan-flat 13.8km first stage.
+However the biggest talking point on this bike has to be that whopping 58 tooth FSA chainring, which, when engaged with an 11 tooth sprocket at the back, gives Martin the option of a massive 134 inch gear should he need it.
 The chainring is matched with FSA K-Force Light cranks and a Power2Max power meter.

 Martin is obviously a rider with very particular demands, and there are a couple of other smaller modifications to make this bike fit for its rider.
 Most notably the Specialised TTS saddle is plastered with grip tape to make sure that Martin’s backside stays firmly on place though his time trial effort.
 This is a setup which causes a lot of increased wear on the team’s skinsuits, so for training purposes the strips are covered with smoother blue tape.

 There is also grip tape wrapped around the wings of the aero bars – a similar material to what you’d find on skateboards.
 We can’t imagine that this is particularly comfortable, but it will help to keep Martin’s hands in place when braking even with sweaty palms.